-The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the Group.
+The Board's policy is to reflect a realisation strategy in line with the investment objective and policy, with the intention of realising all remaining assets in the portfolio in a prudent manner which achieves a balance between maximising the value from the realisation of the Company's investments and making timely returns of capital to shareholders.
 The Group's capital is represented by Ordinary share capital and retained earnings.
 The capital of the Group is managed in accordance with its investment policy, in pursuit of its investment objectives.
 The return of capital to investors is managed in line with the Company's investment objective and managed wind-down process.